-The thinner the better really.
-A 3mm diameter straw is a common one to use.
-Either way, the smaller the diameter the more reflection of energy there is, and that breeds more self-oscillation effect for the vocal folds.
+A 3mm diameter straw is a common one in use.
+The smaller the diameter the more reflection of energy there is, and that breeds more self-oscillation effect for the vocal folds.
 In case you can’t remember if that’s good or not, it is.
-4.3mm straws, or even multiple straws at once, are useful for many singers too.
-That could because they may use too much air to sing, are new to the exercise, or just physiologically need it.
-This bigger diameter alleviates excess pressure in the mouth in these cases.
-If it is just because of unfamiliarity or excess air, they may well use thinner straws easily in future.
+4.3mm straws, tubes in water, or even multiple straws at once, are useful for many singers too.
+The great thing about the Rayvox products is that they have variable resistances so you can find just the right amount of that back pressure effect.
+SO, for anyone who may use too much air to sing, are new to the exercise, or just physiologically need it, this variability means you’re always going to find a helpful setting.
+Plus, a bigger diameter/reduced resistance alleviates excess pressure in the mouth and can make it more comfortable for some singers.
+If it is just because of unfamiliarity or excess air, singers may well switch to thinner straws/more resistance easily in future.

 TECHY TIP: girls could need a slightly larger straw than men, purely because female vocal folds are smaller and resist less air than mens.
 We are often matching the straw size to the resistance level (or closure) at the vocal fold level.
 More closure, thinner straw.
 Less closure, wider straw.